shrits-ai/Assign13_ERAV3/README.md

-#### Smollm2 Model

-### Key Points:
-- **Model Overview:** A brief summary of the components in the architecture.
-- **Installation Instructions:** How to set up the project and install dependencies.
-- **Training Logs:** Training logs
-- **Component Descriptions:** Explanation of each class and its functionality, with code snippets to demonstrate usage.
-- **Hugging Space App Detail:**

-# Model Implementation
+## Custom LLM Training Framework

-This repository contains an implementation of a Llama-like transformer model architecture, featuring rotary embeddings, multi-head self-attention, MLP layers, and a causal language model head.
-This architecture is primarily focused on the efficient and scalable use of positional embeddings and attention mechanisms, as used in models like GPT and other transformers.
-This was created using AutoModelForCausalLM with checkpoint "HuggingFaceTB/SmolLM2-135M".
+A minimal implementation for training medium-sized language models with efficient attention mechanisms, compatible with Apple Silicon (MPS) and CUDA.This was created using AutoModelForCausalLM with checkpoint "HuggingFaceTB/SmolLM2-135M".
 Below is the reference model :
 ```
 LlamaForCausalLM(
   (model): LlamaModel(